project-ethea/After_the_Storm/README.md

 [4]: <https://github.com/project-ethea/Naia>

-A game screen resolution of **800x600 or greater** is recommended.
 Some sequences make use of floating labels, halos, and standing unit animations, so you might want to make sure these options are enabled under **Preferences** → **Display**.